How to Wash and Store Salad Greens

 I've also found that while I love the convenience of pre-washed salad mixes, a salad spinner will save you money and encourage you to try different types of greens.

 Have I convinced you on the spinner?
-Check out my favorite here.
+This one is my favorite.

 Before You Buy Your Greens